The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Specific Apportionment Methods

 \subsection{Huntington Method}

-(Explored and advocated in detail starting around 1921 by Harvard mathematician Edward Huntington, correcting earlier work of Joseph P.\ Hill, a Census Bureau statistician.
+(Explored and advocated in detail starting around 1921 by Harvard mathematician and logician Edward V.\ Huntington, the third President of the Mathematical Association of America, modifying an earlier approach of Joseph A.\ Hill, a Census Bureau statistician.
 Also known as the Huntington-Hill Method, and the Method of Equal Proportions).

 This method has been used for Congressional apportionment starting in 1929, and since 1941, has in fact been mandated by ongoing Congressional statute.

 Huntington's goal was to keep the {ratio} of one state's persons-per-representative to that of another state as close to unity as possible under possible pairwise swaps.
 In this approach, seats are assigned to the states so that no transfer of a seat can reduce the \textit{relative} difference in per-capita representation between those states, or equivalently the \textit{relative} difference in average district size, where relative discrepancies are to be determined by dividing the absolute value of the difference by the smaller of the two values.